kerski/power-query-sharepoint-faster-easier/README.md

 ![Formula Firewall](images/formula_firewall.png)

-*Example of privacy setting error when using these functions*
+*Figure 6 - Example of privacy setting error when using these functions*

 If you are combining SharePoint data using this method, I would suggest reading Matt Allington's article